Reduction of Energy Consumption in Wastewater Treatment Plants (BRAINYMEM)

 Objective & Description

-The LIFE-BRAINYMEM project was supported and financed by the European Commission, within the LIFE program.
-Its main objective was to reduce energy consumption in wastewater treatment plants and to minimize their environmental impact.
-Membrane Bioreactors (MBRs) with advanced control for water regeneration were introduced.
-The sub-objectives were to:
+The LIFE-BRAINYMEM project was supported and financed by the European Commission under the LIFE program.
+Its primary objective was to reduce energy consumption in wastewater treatment plants while minimizing their environmental impact.
+To achieve this, Membrane Bioreactors (MBRs) with advanced control systems for water regeneration were implemented.

-– promote social and organizational innovation and include the perspective of the end user (fertilizer companies and farmers) to achieve a real use of the products obtained.
+• Promote social and organizational innovation, while incorporating the perspective of end users (fertilizer companies and farmers) to ensure the practical use of the products generated.

-The project was replicated in any other wastewater treatment plants.
+Additionally, the project was successfully replicated in other wastewater treatment plants.

 Services provided by WE&B